herrbmann/AudioDeviceControl/README.md

 ## Overview

-macOS tends to change the default microphone or default speakers when new devices are connected — even if you don’t want it to.
-AudioDeviceControl fixes this for good:
+macOS tends to change the default microphone or default speakers when new devices are connected — even if you don't want it to.
+AudioDeviceControl fixes this for good with **Profiles**:

+- **Create profiles** for different scenarios (Home, Work, Gaming, etc.) with custom names, emoji icons, and color accents
-- Sort your input and output devices by priority via drag & drop.
+- **Customize device priorities** for each profile — sort your input and output devices by priority via drag & drop within each profile
-- The app persistently saves your order.
+- **Switch profiles** with a single click to instantly apply different audio configurations
-- As soon as the top-priority device is available, it’s activated automatically.
+- **Automatic activation** — as soon as the top-priority device in your active profile becomes available, it's activated automatically
-- The app runs cleanly in the menu bar and updates live.
+- The app runs cleanly in the menu bar and updates live

+> Screenshots of the new profile interface will be added soon.

 ---